OBSERVABILITY PLATFORM

 Migrate from buckets to collections

-In the new version of the app, Chronosphere introduced teams and collections to bring more structure and organization to your data and monitoring assets.
+In the new version of the app, Observability Platform introduced teams and collections to bring more structure and organization to your data and monitoring assets.
 You can group your dashboards and monitors into collections in a way that aligns with your teams' projects or areas of focus.
 For details about teams and collections, see the Teams and Collections overviews.

 Collections are similar to buckets, the previous container for organizing resources, but for some resource types collections can also change how you configure them.